Welcome to the PSYC 434 lecture website

 - Exposure timing: does your exposure appear before the outcome?
 (It should.)

-- Confounder type: Are the confounders continuous or binary?
+- Confounder type: are the confounders continuous or binary?
 If so, consider converting them to z-scores.
-If they are categorical with three or more levels, do not convert them to z-scores, but rather use one-hot encoding (see lecture 9.)
+If they are categorical with three or more levels, do not convert them to z-scores, but rather use one-hot encoding.

-- Time consistency: Is your DAG organized so that time follows in a consistent direction?
+- Time consistency: is your DAG organised so that time follows in a consistent direction?

 - Have you stated your causal contrast clearly?